MediaComem/comem-archidep/ex/sftp-deployment.md

 ## Run the PHP development server

 Also in the uploaded directory on the server, run a PHP development server on port 3000:

 ```bash
 $> php -S 0.0.0.0:3000
 ```

+> You **must really use `0.0.0.0` for the `php -S` command, and not your
+> server's IP address**. `0.0.0.0` is not an actual IP address; it is a special
+> notation that tells the PHP development server to accept connections from any
+> source.

-You should be able to access the application in a browser at the correct IP address and port (e.g. `1.1.1.1:3000`).
+You should be able to access the application in a browser at your server's IP address and the correct port (e.g. `1.2.3.4:3000`).